 This Labour Group notes:

-- As of October 2020, only 28 out of 121 Labour councils and only 31 out of 143 opposition Labour Groups are led by women;
+- As of February 22, only 33 out of 111 Labour councils and only 33 out of 152 Labour Groups in opposition are led by women;

 - In 2019, the LGA co-produced the 21st Century Councils Equalities Toolkit with MHCLG.
 The toolkit recommends that councils adopt a parental leave policy, and they link to the LGA Labour’s Parental Leave policy as a model to adopt;

 - That the equalities section of the Labour Party Democracy Review mandates all Labour councils and Labour Groups to introduce a parental leave policy for to cover their group and their council as applicable;